Yamaha C1X Grand Piano

 It is music wire that actually creates the sound of a piano.
 While affected by its matching with the hammers, soundboard and body of the piano, music wire has a profound effect on the timbre and sustain of the instrument.
 The CX Series utilizes music wire that produces a rich sound with a full complexity of overtones in its middle and upper registers.
 Coupled with the support from a solid foundation, this gives CX Series pianos a rich, harmonic sound.

 Expertise in frame making shines through in robust quality.

-Voicing and regulation breathes life into the piano.
+Voicing and regulation breathe life into the piano.

 A design that unifies piano with pianist, inheriting the legacy of the CF series.

 Yamaha C1X features a completely revamped design.
 Following in the footsteps of the CF Series concert grand, Yamaha C1X design features simple, elegant lines, focusing on the characteristic legs of the piano in doing away with any excess ornamentation.
-This elegance is set off by a solid pedal box that allows performers to depress the pedals with as much power as they want, one aspect of a philosophy epitomizing “functional design” that allows pianists to become one with their instrument as they play.
-In order to provide the best playability possible, CX Series grand pianos offer white keys made of Ivorite™, which has a feel, color, and absorbency very similar to natural ivory, while natural ebony has been used for the black keys.
+This elegance is set off by a solid pedal box that allows performers to depress the pedals with as much power as they want.
+One aspect of a philosophy epitomises “functional design” that allows pianists to become one with their instruments as they play.
+In order to provide the best playability possible, CX Series grand pianos offer white keys made of Ivorite™, which has a feel, colour, and absorbency very similar to natural ivory, while natural ebony has been used for the black keys.

 The peace of mind that comes with a Yamaha grand piano

 – Yamaha C1X is equipped with a lid prop stopper to prevent your fingers from being caught when the piano lid closes unexpectedly. – The fallboard is fitted with a soft landing mechanism that means you no longer have to worry about the fallboard shutting on your fingers unexpectedly.

 The new soundboard resonates with the emotions of the performer.